thaliaarchi/notes/topics/archival/archiver_tool.md

 It could be stored at `~/.archive/git/repos/<repoid>`, where `repoid` is a normalization of the remote URL or, if it is local-only, the path.
-It would be easiest to store it as a bare git repo, so git GC should be disabled.
+It would be easiest to store it as a bare git repo, with git GC disabled.

 Archived repos could have multiple remotes that would coexist, such as a local clone, a remote fork, and a remote upstream.